neuvector/docs/user/pages/01.basics/01.overview/docs.md

 The Updater is a container which when run, updates the CVE database for NeuVector.
 NeuVector regular publishes new scanner images to include the latest CVE for vulnerability scans.
 The updater re-deploys all scanner pods by taking the deployment to zero and scaling it back up, forcing a pull of an updated scanner image.

 #### Architecture
 Here is a general architecture overview of NeuVector.
+Not shown is the separate scanner container, which can also be run as a stand-alone pipeline scanner.
 ![Architecture](architecture.png)

 ### Deployment Examples